Structure theorems for actions of homeomorphism groups: Admissible covers: classifying orbit types

-\begin{prop} Every admissible cover admits a transitive, continuous action of $\Homeo_c(M)$, and every orbit of a continuous action of $\Homeo_c(M)$ is the image of an admissible cover under a continuous, injective map. \end{prop}
+\begin{defn} Let $C_X = \Homeo_c(M)/\Stab(X)_0$.
+We call the covering space $\pi_X:C_X\to \Conf_{|X|}(M)$ the \emph{maximal admissible cover}, and call a cover $Z$ \emph{admissible} if it is an intermediate cover, i.e. it satisfies $C_X \to Z \to \Conf_{|X|}(M)$. \end{defn} \begin{prop} Every admissible cover admits a transitive, continuous action of $\Homeo_c(M)$.
+Conversely, every orbit of a continuous action of $\Homeo_c(M)$ on another manifold is the image of an admissible cover under a continuous, injective map. \end{prop}